 - Select and appropriately apply Decision-making techniques to facilitate business decisions and promote efficient and effective use of scarce business resources, appreciating the risks and uncertainty inherent in business and controlling those risks

 - Identify and apply appropriate budgeting techniques and methods for planning and control and use standard costing systems to measure and control business performance and to identify remedial action

 - Identify and discuss performance management information and measurement systems and assess the performance of an organisation from both a financial and nonfinancial viewpoint, appreciating the problems of controlling divisionalised businesses and the importance of allowing for external aspects

 The course will be covered within two main sections: study part and revision part.
 By the end of study part mock exam will be conducted as part of assessment of the student’s progress.
 During the class the main concept of the theory will be explained and practice tests relating to the covered chapters will be solved.

-Study books by ACCA Approved Content Providers (Kaplan Publishing, Becker Professional Education and BPP Learning Media), Classroom Notes, Examiner’s articles, examiner’s approach interview, and technical articles.
+Study books by ACCA Approved Content Providers (Kaplan Publishing and BPP Learning Media), Classroom Notes, Examiner’s articles, examiner’s approach interview, and technical articles.